Alien-Worlds/docs/docs/02- Antelope smart-contracts/02- alien worlds-smart-contracts/Decentralization/03- landratings.md

 Here is a sample MSIG proposal to set the minimum to 23% for the eyeke planet group: https://wax.bloks.io/msig/demo.worlds/lndcommindem

 :::note
 the controlling DAO (`eyeke.dac`) is different than the specified planet (`eyeke.world`).
 This is because there is a slight technical separation between the the planet blockchain accocunts and the governing DAO for each planet.
-The `<planet>.world` and `<planet>.dac` patten holds across each planet with the execption of Neri where the dac account is `nerix.dac`
+The `<planet>.world` and `<planet>.dac` patten holds across each planet with the execption of Neri where the dac account is `neri.dac`
 :::

 ### Set planet maximum land commission <BlockExplorerActionLinks contract="awlndratings" action="setmaxlndcom"/>